 Healthcare stocks are handily outpacing the S&P 500 index so far in 2018.
 With the aging demographics in the U.S. and other major countries serving as a significant tailwind, it's possible that healthcare will remain a hot area for investors for decades to come.

 We asked three Motley Fool contributors which healthcare stocks they especially like.
 Their top picks were AbbVie (NYSE: ABBV), Mednax (NYSE: MD), and Xencor (NASDAQ: XNCR).
 Here's why they think these are three healthcare stocks to buy right now.

 Continue Reading Below

-10 stocks we like better than PfizerWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
-After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*
+10 stocks we like better than XencorWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 Click here to learn about these picks!

+Brian Feroldi has no position in any of the stocks mentioned.
 Chuck Saletta has no position in any of the stocks mentioned.
-George Budwell owns shares of Pfizer.
-Keith Speights owns shares of AbbVie and Pfizer.
+Keith Speights owns shares of AbbVie.
 The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.